awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Security.md

 Security for Amazon Aurora MySQL is managed at three levels:
 + To control who can perform Amazon RDS management actions on Aurora MySQL DB clusters and DB instances, you use AWS Identity and Access Management \(IAM\)\.
 When you connect to AWS using IAM credentials, your AWS account must have IAM policies that grant the permissions required to perform Amazon RDS management operations\.
 For more information, see [Identity and access management in Amazon Aurora](UsingWithRDS.IAM.md)\.

-  If you are using IAM to access the Amazon RDS console, you must first sign on to the AWS Management Console with your IAM user credentials\.
+  If you are using IAM to access the Amazon RDS console, make sure to first sign in to the AWS Management Console with your IAM user credentials\.
 Then go to the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.
-+ Aurora MySQL DB clusters must be created in an Amazon Virtual Private Cloud \(VPC\)\.
-To control which devices and Amazon EC2 instances can open connections to the endpoint and port of the DB instance for Aurora MySQL DB clusters in a VPC, you use a VPC security group\.
-These endpoint and port connections can be made using Secure Sockets Layer \(SSL\)\.
++ Make sure to create Aurora MySQL DB clusters in a virtual public cloud \(VPC\) based on the Amazon VPC service\.
+To control which devices and Amazon EC2 instances can open connections to the endpoint and port of the DB instance for Aurora MySQL DB clusters in a VPC, use a VPC security group\.
+You can make these endpoint and port connections by using Secure Sockets Layer \(SSL\)\.
 In addition, firewall rules at your company can control whether devices running at your company can open connections to a DB instance\.
 For more information on VPCs, see [Amazon Virtual Private Cloud VPCs and Amazon Aurora](USER_VPC.md)\.

   The supported VPC tenancy depends on the DB instance class used by your Aurora MySQL DB clusters\.
 With `default` VPC tenancy, the VPC runs on shared hardware\.
 With `dedicated` VPC tenancy, the VPC runs on a dedicated hardware instance\.
 The burstable performance DB instance classes support default VPC tenancy only\.
 The burstable performance DB instance classes include the db\.t2, db\.t3, and db\.t4g DB instance classes\.
 All other Aurora MySQL DB instance classes support both default and dedicated VPC tenancy\.